by Linda Walleshauser, on Jan 17, 2023 10:45:00 AM

 Employers with less than five employees and a net income of $1 million or less must provide unpaid sick leave.

 Employers are not required to pay out any unused sick time.
-However, it's important to note that if the company's employee handbook contradicts this, payment would be need to be made as part of an employee's final pay.
+However, it's important to note that if the company's employee handbook contradicts this, payment needs to be made as part of an employee's final pay.

 New York Sick Leave Accrual